elastic/package-registry/dev/packages/alpha/nginx-0.0.3/docs/README.md

 # Nginx Integration

 This integration periodically fetches metrics from [https://nginx.org/](Nginx) servers.
+It can parse access and error logs created by the HTTP server.

 ## Compatibility

-The Nginx stubstatus metrics were tested with Nginx 1.9 and are expected to work with all version >= 1.9.
+The Nginx `stubstatus` metrics was tested with Nginx 1.9 and are expected to work with all version >= 1.9.
 The logs were tested with version 1.10.
 On Windows, the module was tested with Nginx installed from the Chocolatey repository.

 ## Logs

 **Timezone support**

 This datasource parses logs that don’t contain timezone information.
 For these logs, the Elastic Agent reads the local timezone and uses it when parsing to convert the timestamp to UTC.
-The timezone to be used for parsing is included in the event in the event.timezone field.
+The timezone to be used for parsing is included in the event in the `event.timezone` field.

 To disable this conversion, the event.timezone field can be removed with the drop_fields processor.

-If logs are originated from systems or applications with a different timezone to the local one, the event.timezone field can be overwritten with the original timezone using the add_fields processor.
+If logs are originated from systems or applications with a different timezone to the local one, the `event.timezone` field can be overwritten with the original timezone using the add_fields processor.

 ### Access Logs